KCTHolman/FULL_EPSTEIN_INDEX/README.md

 ## Overview

 Note.
 There is ALOT of data.
 It will take a while for me to process all of it, and upload it.
 It will initially be hosted on my [Hugging Face account](https://huggingface.co/datasets/theelderemo/FULL_EPSTEIN_INDEX) and will be migrated here once the dataset has been completed.
+You can currently look through my [original dataset](https://github.com/theelderemo/Epstein-files) that has the 20k emails and other files that were released in november for now.

 **FULL_EPSTEIN_INDEX** is a comprehensive, unified research archive aggregating public releases related to the Jeffrey Epstein estate and associated investigations.